 The Hiking Section of the San Francisco Bay Chapter offers a wide variety of day hikes in Marin, Alameda, and Contra Costa Counties, and city hikes in San Francisco.
-Between 25 and 35 hikes are scheduled each month on Saturdays, Sundays, Wednesdays, Thursdays, and most holidays.
-Hikes do not require advance registration or signups.
+Hikes are typically scheduled on Saturdays, Sundays, and occasionally midweek.
+Hikes do not require advance registration or signups unless specifically noted.

 Full information on each hike is given in the calendar listings.
 Click on the title in the calendar to see the full description.
-If you want more information on a specific hike, you can call the hike leader; phone numbers are given in each listing.
+If you want more information on a specific hike, you can contact the hike leader; contact information is given in each listing.
 Never call before 8 am or after 9 pm.

 Hike and walk ratings consist of a number-letter code where the number is the distance and the letter is the amount of uphill climbing.